 Line the inside of a food-safe plastic container or pot with a zip-top bag.
 Place the duck quarters inside the bag, and pour the brine over the duck.
 Seal the bag, removing as much air as possible.
 Brine the duck for 2 to 2 1/2 hours in the refrigerator.

-Place a large cast-iron skillet into the oven and heat oven to 475ºF.
+When ready to cook, place a 12-inch cast iron skillet in the oven and heat oven to 475ºF.
 Meanwhile, bring 1 1/2 to 2 inches of water to a boil in a large pot.
 Place a colander into the pot and line the sides of the colander with the duck.
 Do not stack the duck quarters on each other.
 Cover and turn the heat to medium low.
-Steam the duck for 45 minutes.
+Steam the duck for 45 minutes to render out some of the fat.

-Remove the duck pieces from steamer and place the legs, skin-side down, into the hot skillet.
-Place the skillet into the hot oven immediately and cook the leg quarters for 10 minutes.
-Add the breasts, skin-side down, and cook for 7 more minutes or until the duck takes on a deep mahogany color and the skin is very crisp.
+Remove the duck pieces from the steamer (Save the water for another use, like cooking potatoes.) and place the legs, skin-side down, into the hot skillet.
+Return the skillet to the hot oven immediately and roast the leg quarters for 10 minutes.
+Add the breasts, skin-side down, and cook until the duck takes on a deep mahogany color and the skin is very crisp, about 7 more minutes.

 Remove the duck from the skillet and rest under foil.
 Add the chard and the shallots to the skillet.
 Toss the chard in the fat until it barely wilts.
 Season with the sherry or balsamic vinegar.